Fort Garry Horse: Plaques

 Donated in May 1970, a plaque is dedicated to the members of the Fort Garry Horse who participated in the liberation of The Netherlands in 1944–45.

 A plaque was dedicated to the members of the regiment who participated in the Normandy landings and the liberation of Bernières-sur-Mer in France.

-A replica of a cairn at Saint Aubin-sur-Mer, dedicated to members of The Fort Garry Horse who landed on the beaches of Normandy on 6 June 1944 was constructed for the regiment in 1965.
+A replica of a cairn at Saint Aubin-sur-Mer, dedicated to members of the Fort Garry Horse who landed on the beaches of Normandy on 6 June 1944, was constructed for the regiment in 1965.

 Windows

-Stained glass windows were removed from the Regimental Church in Hemer, West Germany and transported to Winnipeg as a memorial to the regiment's service in Europe from 1962 to 1966.
+Stained glass windows were removed from the regimental church in Hemer, West Germany, and transported to Winnipeg as a memorial to the regiment's service in Europe from 1962 to 1966.

 Vehicles

 A Lynx reconnaissance vehicle, which was used in the Canadian military as an armoured reconnaissance and command vehicle, is on the grounds.

 A Sherman M4A2, 76mm (W) HVSS tank which was used by Fort Garry Horse from 1946 to 1969 is on the grounds of the Armoury.

+A LAV III armoured personal carrier.